IBM/jinventory/README.md

 - git format-patch

-You probably want to read the linux Documentation/SubmittingPatches as much of it applies to pfs-inventory
+You probably want to read the linux Documentation/SubmittingPatches as much of it applies to jinventory

 Submitting patches:
 -----------------

-  Subject: [pfs-inventory] Summary
+  Subject: [jinventory] Summary

 --